smlavine/err/README.md

 These functions print exclusively to stderr.

-The BSDes provide similar functionality in their standard library with a [file of the same name][freebsd-err.h].
+The BSDs provide similar functionality in their standard library with a [file of the same name][freebsd-err.h].
 This library does *not* implement that interface, and might behave completely differently.